ShengPengYu/MCLPMDA/README.md

   2.6 If you want to use local cross validation to verify the performance of MCLPMDA, you just need to run 'E_LCV.m';

-  2.7 If you want to use fivefold cross validation to verify the performance MCLPMDA, you just need to run 'E_FCV.m';
+  2.7 If you want to use fivefold cross validation to verify the performance of MCLPMDA, you just need to run 'E_FCV.m';

 **3. Contact:**